yanguojun123/Medical-Dialogue/readme.md

 `python natural_perturbation.py`

-# 5. Training & Inference
+# 5. Training & Inference & Evaluation

+(Running the following code can complete all processes of training, validation, inference and evaluation ):

 **BERT-WWM** and **BERT-MED**
-(Running the following code can complete all processes of training, validation, inference and evaluation ):

 The following commands can use sbatch to run:
 The format is 'sbatch run_bert.sh [model_result_output_file] [nodelist] [model_name] [task_name]' for example: